-- 33. Michael is in an embedded network for his energy supply.
+Michael is in an embedded network for his energy supply.
 This means he has had no best price offer notification, as this consumer protection doesn't apply to his situation.
-This is something Michael is not particularly happy about. - 34.
+This is something Michael is not particularly happy about.

 Both financial counsellors' observations reflect Helen's experience.
 People need to be protected from an unfair price for essential energy services regardless of their level of engagement.
-While the best price offer notification might be helpful for some, it won't achieve fair outcomes for all.
+While the bestpriceoffernotificationmightbehelpfulforsome, it won't achieve fair outcomes for all.
+It is important that customers who have disengaged are defaulted to the VDO given that best offer notifications may not assist this cohort of individuals.